mindmotivate/multicloudclass/launch-template-tutorial-test.md

 One of the first tasks that we will perform, will be to set up a security group for the instance that we will create.
 Think of a Security Groups as a *mini-firewall*.
 It is a tool that helps control the inbound & outbound traffic for a Virtual Machine.
 Security groups are an important component of cloud security.
 They are also free...
 So please use them!\.

-For additional info on the `Securitygroups`\. please click the following link: [AWS::SecurityGroups](https://docs.aws.amazon.com/IAM/latest/UserGuide/securitygroups)\.
+For additional info on the `SecurityGroups`\. please click the following link: [AWS::SecurityGroups](https://docs.aws.amazon.com/IAM/latest/UserGuide/securitygroups)\.

 + Navigate to EC2 console (type EC2 in the top search bar)\.

 + Navigate to Security Console (located on the left hand side menu)\.

-+ Select Launch a security group
++ Select Launch a "create a security group" button\.

-+ Name your security group: In this tutorial we will name our security group: **conclavetemplate**\.
++ In the "Basic Details" category, name your security group: In this tutorial we will name our security group: **conclavetemplate**\.

-+ Describe you secuirty group: We will also describe it with the same name: **conclavetemplate**\.
++ Provide a description for your security group: We will also describe it with the same name: **conclavetemplate**\.

++ "VPC" will remain untouched (do not make any changes here)\.

+*Your screen should look something like this:\.

+## Inbound Rules: <a name="example-templates-autoscaling-full-stack-template"></a>

 **Note:** All the *inbound traffic* to your soon to be created EC2 instance, will be blocked by default.
 Additionally, all *outbound traffic* is allowed by default.
 We will implementing a set of rules that will allow outside traffic from the internet or other locations to access our EC2.\.

-## Inbound Rules: <a name="example-templates-autoscaling-full-stack-template"></a>

-We will begin with the Inbound Rules.
-Please enter the following using the drop down menus:/.
++ Scroll down to the "Inbound rule" section\.

++ Select "Add rule" button\.

+Please create the following three inbound rules:\.

 Inbound Rule 1: TCP ingress rule that allows HTTP access (port 80) from anywhere IPv4\.
 Inbound Rule 2: TCP ingress rule that allows SSH access (port 22) from anywhere IPv4\.
 Inbound Rule 3: TCP ingress rule that allows RDP access (port 3389) from anywhere IPv4\.

-You screen should look something like this:\.
+*Your screen should look something like this:\.

 Insert graphic:\.